What is UTM-based attribution

 This hyperparameter makes sure that when a tracking pixel such as Converge on your website starts tracking a user in a session, it knows that this session came from Meta.

 Because users can have multiple sessions before they purchase, the same purchase can be attributed to different channels based on the attribution model that you pick.
-In the flowchart below, based on a first-touch-model, the purchase should be attributed to Meta.
+In the flowchart below, based on a first-touch model, the purchase should be attributed to Meta.
 Based on a last-touch model, the purchase should be attributed to Google.

 What is in-platform attribution

 In-platform conversions are conversions as calculated by the attribution model of the ad platform itself.
-As an example, when you mark in Meta a “7-day click, 1-day view” model and look at the Facebook Ads Manager, you see all conversions that Facebook believes that came from a click on the ad in the last 7 days or a view of the ad in the last day.
+As an example, when you mark in Meta a “7-day click, 1-day view” model and look at the Facebook Ads Manager, you see all conversions that Facebook believes came from a click on the ad in the last 7 days or a view of the ad in the last day.

 This is typically the model that the ad platform will use itself to optimize its ad targeting.